SuhasSrinivasan/rf2na-packages/README.md

 After cloning the RoseTTAFold2NA repository, place the below shell script in the `RoseTTAFold2NA` directory.
 Execute as `$ source create_env.sh`

+All needed packages are installed, skip additional steps for SE3Transformer.

 Download the above `create_env.sh` script.

 Also documented are the conda YAML (use not recommended) and conda table of packages.